Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 - a unique quest-related artifact
 - and a pet
 for sale.

+More details about available items can be found in the file "item-descriptions.txt".

 As the items vary greatly in power, they are only gradually made available as the main story of the game progresses.